olympic-gym/olympic-gym.github.io/_posts/2020-09-23-AdvicesofNakerahPodcasts.md

 	3. understanding Linux in depth
 	4. Learn cloud integrations and how to use it.
 	5. always think about automating manual stuff.

+* #### Exploit Development

+   1. Mastering the architecture that you will be working on
+   2. Study the types of vulnerabilities and master them
+   3. Improve your programming level
+   4. Start applying what you have learned to real-life scenarios
+   5. Patience, because often the first bug will not be easy